December 18 2015 declared a holiday in Iloilo – Graciano Lopez Jaena Day

-The 158th birth anniversary of Filipino writer and revolutionary propagandist Graciano Lopez-Jaena will be commemorated this December 18, Thursday.
+The nation will be commemorating the 159th birth anniversary of prolific writer and revolutionary propagandist Graciano Lopez-Jaena this December 18.

-The day is a special non-working holiday in Iloilo province and its capital Iloilo City.
-This is in accordance to Republic Act (RA) 6155.
-This law came into effect during the presidency of Ferdinand Marcos.
+The day is a special non-working holiday in Iloilo province including its capital Iloilo City.
+This is stipulated in Republic Act (RA) 6155, which came into effect during the presidency of Ferdinand Marcos.
 The full text of RA 6155 can be read here.
+The holiday will give Ilonggos a three-day weekend since it falls on Friday.

 Born in 1856 in Jaro, Iloilo, Lopez-Jaena is part of the triumvirate that initiated the Propaganda Movement, alongside national hero Jose Rizal and journalist Marcelo H. Del Pilar.